streamlit/docs/content/get-started/installation/cloud-quickstart.md

 ---
-title: Community Cloud quickstart
+title: Use Community Cloud to develop with GitHub Codespaces
-slug: /get-started/installation/cloud-quickstart
+slug: /get-started/installation/community-cloud
 ---

-# Community Cloud quickstart
+# Use Community Cloud to develop with GitHub Codespaces

 This is a concise set of steps to create your Streamlit Community Cloud account, deploy a sample app, and start editing it with GitHub Codespaces&mdash;all in your browser.
 For a more comprehensive start to using Streamlit Community Cloud, start with [Create your account](/streamlit-community-cloud/get-started/create-your-account).